joaomicunha/ProphetWrapper/README.md

 ## How to use it

 Below you can find a simple example of how to explore the functionality of ProphetWrapper.
-The package contains only one exported function ProphetWrapper::Prophet_Wrapper().
+The package contains two exported functions:

+- ProphetWrapper::Prophet_Wrapper()
+- ProphetWrapper::Accuracies_Agg()

 ```{r eval=FALSE}